 DHI and FUE: Hair Transplant Procedures Explained

-If you are considering a hair transplant procedure, you have probably come across a series of different techniques during your research.
+If you are suffering hair loss and considering a hair transplant procedure, you have probably come across a series of different techniques during your research.

-In this article, we will define and compare two of the most innovative and popular hair transplant procedures: FUE (Follicular Unit Extraction) and DHI (Direct Hair Implantation).
+In this article, we will define and compare two of the most innovative and popular hair transplant procedures: FUE (Follicular Unit Extraction) and DHI (Direct Hair Implantation) as a surgical approach for hair loss solution.

 What is an FUE hair transplant?